-Since the Hunting Act was introduced, the RSPCA and the League Against Cruel Sports have worked closely with enforcement bodies and have brought private prosecutions against individuals who have breached the Act.
+Since the Hunting Act was introduced, the RSPCA and others have worked closely with enforcement bodies and have brought private prosecutions against individuals who have breached the Act.
 This specialised knowledge and expertise has enabled the organisations to compile the following list of best practice recommendations to assist officers with enforcing the Hunting Act in their area*:

 - 1. Identify your local Crown Prosecution Service (CPS) prosecutor with knowledge of the Hunting Act, prosecutions under the Act and hunting practices at an early stage (if one has been appointed in your constabulary).

 - 2. Request local hunts provide ‘meet cards’, which show where the hunts will be gathering at the start of each hunting day, at the beginning of the hunting season.

 - 3. Carry out spot checks or monitor your local hunt.

 - 4. If your local hunts claim they are trail hunting then request copies of trail maps at the beginning of each hunting season.

 - 5. Urge your local hunt to call on their staff and supporters to sign a Memorandum of Understanding (MOU) or a Code of Conduct which states that they will not engage in threatening or abusive behaviour towards hunt monitors.

 - 6. Ensure that Hunting Act and associated public order complaints are closed with a hunt – related incident code.